-To be run in an intensive inquiry-driven format, this course is built around a series of learning exercises in which you will work in a group to critically deconstruct the use of graphs, tables, diagrams and other schematic representations of knowledge in selected global policy documents addressing climate change, global health, security, crime, economic competitiveness, gender equity, and environmental sustainability.
-Working groups will investigate, compare and propose alternative interpretations of same and similar bodies of evidence, and then debate competing knowledge claims.
-Learning is supported with a series of complementary face-to-face lectures, and guest presentations.
+To be run in an intensive inquiry-driven format, this course is built around a series of learning exercises in which you will work to critically deconstruct the use of graphs, tables, diagrams and other schematic representations of knowledge in selected global policy documents addressing climate change, global health, security, crime, economic competitiveness, gender equity, and environmental sustainability.
+You will investigate, compare and propose alternative interpretations of same and similar bodies of evidence, and then debate competing knowledge claims.
+Learning is supported with a series of complementary lectures and online material.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.
 All other required reading will be located on MyRMIT and the RMIT Library Database.

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
 Assessments will vary from offering to offering but may include:

 1. Workshop participation (20%) Course Learning Outcomes: 1, 2, 3 and 4.
 Sustained contribution to class learning activities over the duration of the intensive and online components of the course.
 Contributions include the dissemination, either in class or through online postings, of relevant sources not provided in the course materials.

 2. Group-based analytical exercises and debates (40%) Course Learning Outcomes: 1, 2 and 3.
 Peer-reviewed analysis and discussion of global policy claims drawing upon theoretical ideas from the lecture program and set readings.
 Tasks include discussion, group presentations and structured inter-group debates.